Robot-to-Robot Relative Pose Estimation using Humans as Markers: Related Work

 \subsection{Robot-to-robot Relative Pose Estimation}

-The problem of robot-to-robot relative pose estimation has been thoroughly studied for 2D planar robots, particularly using range and bearing sensors.
+The problem of robot-to-robot relative pose estimation has been thoroughly studied for 2D planar robots, particularly for range and bearing sensors.
 Analytic solutions for determining $3$-DOF robot-to-robot transformation using mutual distance and/or bearing measurements involve solving an over-determined system of nonlinear equations~\cite{zhou2008robot,trawny2010global}.
-Similar solutions for 3D case, \ie, for determining 6-DOF transformation using inter-robot distance and/or bearing measurements, has been proposed as well~\cite{zhou2011determining,trawny2010interrobot}.
-In practice, these analytic solutions are used as an initial estimate for the relative pose, and then iteratively refined using optimization techniques (\eg, nonlinear weighted least-squares) in order to account for noisy observation and uncertainty in the robots' motion.
+Similar solutions for the 3D case, \ie, for determining 6-DOF transformation using inter-robot distance and/or bearing measurements, has been proposed as well~\cite{zhou2011determining,trawny2010interrobot}.
+In practice, these analytic solutions are used as an initial estimate for the relative pose, and then iteratively refined by optimization techniques (\eg~nonlinear weighted least-squares) to account for the noisy observation and uncertainty in robot motion.

 Robots that rely on visual perception (\ie, use cameras as exteroceptive sensors) solve the relative pose estimation problem by triangulating mutually visible features and landmarks~\cite{wang19923d}.
 Therefore, it reduces to solving the PnP problem by using sets of 2D-3D correspondences between geometric features and their projections on respective image planes~\cite{zheng2013revisiting}.
-Although high-level geometric features (\textit{e.g.}, lines, conics, etc.) have been proposed, point features are typically used in practice for relative pose estimation~\cite{janabi2010kalman}.
+Although high-level geometric features (\eg, lines, conics) have been proposed, point-based features are typically used in practice for relative pose estimation~\cite{janabi2010kalman}.
 Moreover, the PnP problem is solved either using iterative approaches by formulating the over-constrained system ($n$ $>3$) as a nonlinear least-squares problem, or by using sets of three non-collinear points ($n=$ $3$) in combination with Random Sample Consensus (RANSAC) to remove outliers~\cite{fischler1981random}.
 Besides, vision-based approaches often use temporal-filtering methods, the extended Kalman-filter (EKF) in particular, to reduce the effect of noisy measurements in order to provide near-optimal pose estimates~\cite{wang19923d,janabi2010kalman}.
 On the other hand, it is also common to simplify the relative pose estimation by attaching specially designed calibration-patterns on each robot~\cite{rekleitis2006simultaneous}.
 However, this requires that the robots operate at a sufficiently close range, and remain mutually visible.